Creates a portal widget to continuously stream frames from a running Sketch into a Jupyter notebook.

 post_draw() such as Camera3D or ColorBlindness.

-To stop a Sketch portal, wait for the time limit to expire or call exit_sketch().
+To stop a Sketch Portal, wait for the time limit to expire, call exit_sketch(), or press the “exit_sketch()” button below the portal.
 If you delete the cell with the

 Py5SketchPortal object, the portal will no longer be visible but the Sketch will still be streaming frames to the notebook client, wasting resources.
 A Sketch can only have one open portal, so opening a new portal with different options will replace an existing portal.